How Often Do Children Need an Eye Exam?

 School vision screenings vs. comprehensive eye exams

 You may be wondering if a school vision screening is enough.
-While school screenings are helpful, they’re not as thorough as a comprehensive eye exam.
+While school vision screenings are helpful, they’re not as thorough as a comprehensive eye exam.
 A screening might catch obvious vision issues, but it can miss more subtle problems like focusing issues or eye coordination problems that can affect your child’s ability to learn.
-At Newport Eye Care, we offer pediatric eye exams in Waterville that evaluate every aspect of your child’s vision, ensuring no potential issue goes unnoticed.
+At Newport Eye Care, we offer pediatric eye exams that evaluate every aspect of your child’s vision, ensuring no potential issue goes unnoticed.

 Signs your child may need an eye exam sooner